 RELATED REVIEW: The Battle of the Best High Chair

 Boon Inc., located in Chandler, Arizona, is a baby design and manufacturing company led by Rebecca Finell and Ryan Fernandez.
-The company, which all started with a desire to improve the baby bathtub, is committed to producing affordable and innovative baby gear.
-Their products can be purchased online or at select retailers worldwide.
+The company started in 2004 with a desire to improve the baby bathtub and is now committed to producing a wide range of affordable and innovative baby gear.
+You can purchase their products online or at select retailers worldwide.

 Ease of Use

-At first glance, this is a futuristic, simplistic chair that appears quite easy to use due to it's lack of gadgets.
-There aren't any excessive hidden buttons or levers to confuse first time parents.
-Only one brightly colored foot button, and one foot brake.
-This chair will accommodate kids up to 4 years, or 50 pounds, so it can hold quite a bit of weight.
-And although it has custom height adjustments due to the pneumatic lift, it does not have any recline or footrest adjustment options, like the Graco Blossom does.
-Our baby tester, at 31" long, could not reach the footrest yet, and other online reviewers noted that the footrest was "useless".
-The chair's pad was quite easy to clean, as we'll cover in the next section, but did not offer much in the way of comfort.
-All in all, the Flair earned a 4 of 10 when compared to our other chairs.
+On first sight, this chair looks to be a futuristic, simplistic product that appears quite easy to use thanks to its lack of gizmos and gadgets; there aren't any excessive hidden buttons or levers to confuse first-time parents.
+Only one brightly colored foot button for the height adjustment and a single foot brake adorn the base.
+This chair accommodates children up to 4-years or 50 pounds.
+Although the pneumatic lift allows for the freedom of custom height adjustments, it does not have any recline or footrest adjustment options, like the Graco Blossom does.
+Our baby tester, at 31" long, could not reach the footrest yet, and other online reviewers note that the footrest is "useless" as most children within the age/weight limit cannot reach it.
+The chair's pad is quite easy to clean but does not offer much in the way of comfort.

 Ease of Cleaning